kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 ## Synopsis

-Use this command to create a Kyma module.
+Use this command to create a Kyma module and bundle it as an OCI image.

 ### Detailed description